andrew/ultimate-awesome/README.md

 - [awesome-devops](https://github.com/awesomelistsio/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digital-rights](https://github.com/awesomelistsio/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-dribbble](https://github.com/awesomelistsio/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
-- [awesome-facebook](https://github.com/awesomelistsio/awesome-facebook) - A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
 - [awesome-figma](https://github.com/awesomelistsio/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.
 - [awesome-g7](https://github.com/awesomelistsio/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
 - [awesome-generative-ai](https://github.com/awesomelistsio/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.